mirumee/ariadne-website/docs/extensions.md

     ...
 ```

-Our extension will measure the execution time.
-This means we need to measure the time of two events, execution start and finish:
+Our extension will measure the query execution time.
+This means we need to measure the time of two events, request start and finish:

 ```python